Calibration / method of moments - Gali (2015)

 for both inflation and real wages the volatility is higher and the standard deviation of the total factor productivity shock std_a has a much larger impact on the standard deviation of real wages compared to the linear solution.

-At third order we get the following results:
+At third order the results are:

-julia> get_std(Gali_2015, parameter_derivatives = [:σ, :std_a, :α], variables = [:W_real,:Pi], algorithm = :pruned_third_order)Take symbolic derivatives up to third order: 1.902 seconds
+julia> get_std(Gali_2015, parameter_derivatives = [:σ, :std_a, :α], variables = [:W_real,:Pi], algorithm = :pruned_third_order)Take symbolic derivatives up to third order: 3.372 seconds

 2-dimensional KeyedArray(NamedDimsArray(...)) with keys: